Apply to the UNM Gastroenterology Fellowship Program

 Our graduates continue to have an outstanding pass rate of 100% for the ABIM certifying exam.

 Applications: The program only accepts applications through ERAS.
-Applicants need to complete their applications and start applying July 1, 2012.
-Interviews will be conducted July-November 2012.
+Applicants need to complete their applications and start applying July 1, 2013.
+Interviews will be conducted in September.

 - Applicants must have three years of accredited postgraduate education in Internal Medicine.

 - Although there is no set cut-off score, applicants should score at least in the mid-80 percentile on USMLE Step I and Step II to be competitive with our usual applicant pool.